 Because of the many different devices available, the city building department should be consulted to determine which method of entry is preferred by the local authorities.

-Situation 2 - Power Failure with Battery Powered Convenience Open System
+Situation 2 - Power Failure with Power Inverter or DC Type Gate Operator

 Situation 3 - Power Failure and Battery Powered System Failure

 This is the "worst case" scenario that must be addressed during the design of the vehicular gate access system.
-In other words, system designers and installers must assume that at some point in time there will be a primary power failure and the battery powered convenience open system will fail to open the gate because of dead or low charged batteries or because of some other system component failure.
+In other words, system designers and installers must assume that at some point in time there will be a primary (AC) power failure and the batteries in the power inverter or DC type gate operator will fail to open the gate because they are either dead or have a low charge insufficient to operate the system.
 Under these circumstances, the gate operator must assume a FAIL-SAFE mode.
 Simply stated, the operator "fails" in a safe condition allowing the gate to be manually pushed open without the need for any keys, cranks, or other mechanical devices.
 This is an essential feature for both emergency and non-emergency vehicles.
 Obviously, emergency vehicle personnel cannot waste time looking for keys, cranks, or attempting to force the gate open with bolt cutters, the "jaws of life" or other mechanical devices.
 They also cannot wait for maintenance personnel to arrive to activate gate release mechanisms that are typically located on the inside of the gate.
 Likewise, apartment and gated communities cannot allow a situation to develop where residents are "locked" out of their homes.
 Many Fire Department regulations require that "fail-safe" gate operators be installed to allow emergency vehicle access during power outages.

 Automatic vehicular gate systems provide convenience and limit traffic in gated communities, apartment complexes, condominiums, and private homes and businesses.
 When vehicular access is restricted, there must be a means to allow emergency vehicles access in the overall design of the system.
 This design must include failure modes under the worst-case scenario, and the access system must have in place equipment and products to over come the worst-case situation.
 DKS can provide you with vehicular gate products that meet these requirements.